subrezon/lancer/readme.md

 ## ZMK

-Warning: as of now, none of this has been tested by me yet, I'm still waiting for my nice!nanos to arrive.
-This warning will be removed after I have tested this.

 You can use [this ZMK user config repository](https://github.com/subrezon/zmk-config-lancer) to build ZMK firmware for Lancer.
 You can:

 - Download pre-built firmware from that repository.
 It is configured for nice!nano v2 and uses the default keymap.